-When one starts digging into local history, as from a crystallized past, names, stories, plots and explanations begin to emerge; they give meaning to us and to history with a capital «H».
+When one approaches the local history, names, events, intertwining and explanations emerge, as from a crystallized past, which give meaning both to us and to history with a capital “h”.

-Searching amongst books and legal acts of a small town like Noci, one find oneself amazed and a veil is lifted showing unexpected explanations on why those inhabitants are different from those of a nearby city.
+Leafing through the texts and notarial deeds of a small town like Noci, one is fascinated and unravels a veil that gives unexpected explanations on why those inhabitants are different from those of another center even a few kilometers away.

-Obviously we won’t be here summarizing his ponderous work, but a feeling is what we would like to communicate; a feeling still alive amongst the people of this nice town of nearly 20 thousand inhabitants, between the towns of Alberobello, Castellana Grotte, Gioia del Colle, Mottola (TA), Putignano in the province of Bari, at an altitude above the sea level between 331 and 470 meters.
+Obviously we will not stay here to make a summary of his remarkable work, but the love for nature is a feeling that we want to communicate, which is still alive among the inhabitants of this delightful town of about 20 thousand inhabitants, among the municipalities of Alberobello, Castellana Grotte, Gioia del Colle, Mottola (TA), Putignano in the province of Bari, at an altitude between 331 and 470 meters above sea level.

-The history of this city begins at the dawn of the year 1000, but it is only in 1150, with the change of governance of the Reign of Naples to the Normans, that it begins to be appreciated for the beauty of the location and the richness of the woods, so much so that Willem “the Bad”, prince of Taranto, made time for a thorough visit.
+The history of this center begins at the dawn of the year 1000 but it is with 1150, passing the kingdom of Naples to the Normans, that it begins to appreciate for the amenity of the place and for the richness of woods, so much so that Guglielmo aka the Malo, Prince of Taranto paid a careful visit.